ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema2-async/exercises/promises/exception-inside-promise/README.md

 **What will be the rejection value of the promise?**

-##  Exception Delayed with setTimeout inside the action of a Promise
+## Second Exercise: Exception Delayed with setTimeout inside the action of a Promise

 (Blog at [https://ull-mii-sytws-1920.github.io/tema2-async/exercises/promises/exception-inside-promise/](https://ull-mii-sytws-1920.github.io/tema2-async/exercises/promises/exception-inside-promise/))